-6. Additional supporting papers during the inspection to collate data of the shipment's content and the documents submitted are: Bill of Lading, Commercial invoice and the Packing list.
+5. Additional supporting papers during the inspection to collate data of the shipment's content and the documents submitted are: copies of the Bill of Lading, Commercial invoice and the Packing list.
+This help to streamline the entry process.

-For further information, please see the following Honduras GAIN reports: Food and Agricultural Import Regulations and Standards (FAIRS) Country Report Number HO1507; and Exporter Guide Report Number HO1508 at www.fas.usda.gov or contact FAS Tegucigalpa at agtegucigalpa@fas.usda.gov.
+For further information, please see the following Honduras GAIN reports: Food and Agricultural Import Regulations and Standards (FAIRS) Country Report Number HO1407; and Exporter Guide Report Number HO1405 at www.fas.usda.gov or contact FAS Tegucigalpa at agtegucigalpa@fas.usda.gov.